Upsilon invariants from cyclic branched covers: Introduction

 \section{Introduction}

 Knot Floer homology turned out to be an extremely powerful tool in studying properties of knots.
 For $K\subset S^3$ the theory provides invariants which determine the Seifert genus of the knot~\cite{OS1}, whether it is fibered or not~\cite{Ghi, YN} (both achieved by the ${\widehat {HFK}}$-theory), and further versions of the construction give lower bounds on the slice genus (the $\tau$ invariant stemming from the $HFK^{-}$-theory).
-The most general version (the bi-filtered, graded $\F [U, U^{-1}]$-module $\CFKinf$) gave rise to additional invariants, like Hom's $\epsilon$-invariant \cite{Hom}, or the $\Upsilon$-function of \cite{OSS4}, or its further variants $\Upsilon ^C$ from \cite{alfieri1}.
+The most general version (the graded, $\Z\oplus \Z$-filtered $\F [U, U^{-1}]$-module $\CFKinf$) gave rise to additional invariants, like Hom's $\epsilon$-invariant \cite{Hom}, or the $\Upsilon$-function of \cite{OSS4}, or its further variants $\Upsilon ^C$ from \cite{alfieri1}.
 More recently, based on work of Hendricks and Manolescu \cite{manoleacuendriks} involutive invariants emerged as useful tools in the theory.
 Most of these constructions worked for knots in $S^3$ and provided strong results on the structure of the smooth concordance group ${\mathcal {C}}$.

-In \cite{OSS4} Ozsv\' ath, Szab\' o and the third author pointed out the possibility of capturing more information about concordance of knots in $S^3$ by running the routine of the upsilon invariant on their preimages to branched covers.
+In \cite{OSS4} Ozsv\' ath, Szab\' o and the third author pointed out the possibility of capturing more information about concordance of knots in $S^3$ by running the routine of the upsilon invariant for their preimages in branched covers.
 In this paper we pursuit that idea and perform some computations of the resulting invariants.
-Notice that this option was already explored by Grigsby, Ruberman, and Strle \cite{grigsby2008knot} in the case of the Ozsv\' ath-Szab\' o $\tau$ invariant.
+Notice that this option was already explored by Grigsby, Ruberman, and Strle \cite{grigsby2008knot} for the Ozsv\' ath-Szab\' o $\tau$ invariant.

 In the first part of the paper we extend the theory of upsilon type invariants to null-homologous knots in rational homology spheres (compare with \cite{hom2018knot}) and we apply it to branched covers to obtain invariants of knots in $S^3$.
-For a knot $K\subset S^3$, a cohomology class $\xi \in H^2(\Sigma^m(K); \Z)$, where $\Sigma^m(K)$ denotes the $m$-fold branched cover along $K$ for some prime power $m$, and a south-west region of the plane $C$, we get a knot invariant $\Upsilon_\xi^C(K)$ with the following key property.
+For a knot $K\subset S^3$, let $\Sigma^m(K)$ denote the $m$-fold cyclic branched cover along $K$ for some prime power $m$.
+A knot $K\subset S^3$, a cohomology class $\xi \in H^2(\Sigma^m(K); \Z)$, and a south-west region $C$ of the plane provides a knot invariant $\Upsilon_\xi^C(K)$ with the following key property.

 \begin{thm} If $K$ is a slice knot then there exists a subgroup $G < H^2(\Sigma^m(K); \Z)$ of cardinality $\sqrt{|H^2(\Sigma^m(K); \Z)|}$ such that $\Upsilon^C_\xi(K)=0$ for all $\xi\in G$. \end{thm}